davidbarone/Dbarone.Net.Mapper/README.md

 This project is being used in another of my projects: https://github.com/davidbarone/Dbarone.Net.Document as a way to move data in and out of predefined document structures.

-For a full reference of this library, please refer to the [documentation](https://github.com/davidbarone/Dbarone.Net.Mapper/blob/main/Documentation.md).
+For a full reference of this library, please refer to the [API documentation](https://html-preview.github.io/?url=https://github.com/davidbarone/Dbarone.Net.Mapper/blob/main/Dbarone.Net.Mapper.html).

 ## Configuration
 The `MapperConfiguration` class is used for configuring the mapping.
 A single MapperConfiguration class is used to store mapping information for all your Types.